yihuanlin/AI-Summariser/README.md

     *   Modify the JSON to add custom API endpoints (e.g., local LLMs, Grok) or fine-tune existing ones, then upload it back.
 *   **Cross-Device Sync (Optional)**: Supports syncing settings and conversation history across devices using a Redis database REST API (e.g., Upstash).
 *   **User-Friendly Interface**:
+    *   Use Shadow DOM to prevent influence of host style.
     *   Modern, responsive UI with glassmorphism effects.
     *   Draggable floating button to toggle the panel.
     *   Resizable panel.